BigRedS/Mail-Postfixadmin/README.pod

 =head3 cryptPassword()

-This probably has no real use, except for where other functions use it.
-It should let you specify a salt for the password, but doesn't yet.
-It expects a cleartext password as an argument, and returns the crypted sort.
+This probably has no real use, except for where other functions use it, but it will always be the currently-favoured Dovecot encrytion scheme.
+Takes the cleartext as its argument, returns the crypt.

 =cut